-Heat waves and cold spells are long-lasting periods of unusually high or low temperatures, respectively (Robinson, 2001).
-The extremely high temperatures during heat waves lead to heat stress and thus, a reduction in human comfort (Koppe et al., 2004; Robine et al., 2008; Perkins, 2015).
-In addition, they increase the risk of heat-related illnesses and mortality (Gasparrini et al., 2015).
-Also cold spells can cause substantial health risks.
-Based on data from 13 countries, it was found that 7% of the total mortality between 1985 and 2002 was due to extreme coldness (Gasparrini et al., 2015).
-Besides this life-threatening risk, cold spells also influence everyday life by affecting, power supply or public transport.
-Moreover, both heat waves and cold spells often occur in parallel with droughts, which are periods without precipitation and can cause additional and amplified impacts (see Sec.
-4) (Schumacher et al., 2019; Sousa et al., 2020).
+Heat waves and cold spells are respectively long-lasting periods of unusually high or low temperatures (e.g., Robinson, 2001).
+The extremely high temperatures during heat waves lead to heat stress and thus to a reduction in human comfort (e.g., Koppe et al., 2004; Robine et al., 2008; Perkins, 2015).
+In addition, they increase the risk of heat-related illnesses and mortality (e.g., Gasparrini et al., 2015).
+Also cold spells can cause substantial health risks (e.g., Charlton-Perez et al., 2019).
+Based on data from 13 countries, it was found that 7 % of the total mortality between 1985 and 2002 was due to extreme coldness (Gasparrini et al., 2015).
+Moreover, cold spells also influence everyday life by affecting power supply or public transport.
+Both heat waves and cold spells often occur in parallel with droughts, which are periods with little to no precipitation often leading to additional and amplified impacts (see Sect.
+4) (e.g., Schumacher et al., 2019; Sousa et al., 2020).